Emurasoft/emurasoft.github.io/en/dlg/properties/keyboard/index.md

 # Keyboard page

-TheKeyboard page allows you to set properties related to basic operations.
+The **Keyboard** page allows you to set properties related to basic operations.

 ## Category drop-down list box